The Ultimate Guide to Building a Successful Salon Loyalty Program

 - At the Silver level, customers need to spend $75 per month in the salon to qualify

-- The Gold tier starts at $150 per month and the Platinum starts at $300 per month, and so on.
+- The Gold tier starts at $150 per month, the Platinum starts at $300 per month, and so on.

 - Sephora’s Beauty Insider program is an excellent example of tiered loyalty programs.

 - Paid loyalty program: These are VIP programs and paid salon membership programs.
-You can hand out your salon membership card and offer exclusive rewards, special perks and unique opportunities in return for a nominal one-time (or monthly/ annual) fee.
-You can even come up with enticing rewards like out of store service and house calls etc. only for your VIP customers.
+You can hand out your salon membership card and offer exclusive rewards, special perks, and unique opportunities in return for a nominal one-time (or monthly/ annual) fee.
+You can even come up with enticing rewards like out-of-store service, house calls, etc. only for your VIP customers.

 - Coalition loyalty program: You can also enter into strategic partnerships to offer your clients a wider range of rewards.
 The best option would be to partner with businesses that offer services that you don’t provide yet intrinsically linked to the salon services or businesses with a shared demographic of customers.
 For example: